QBDev0ps/DevOps-Cloud-projects/Project17.md

 ![network resources created](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/8ac1739d-d9cb-4d53-a3f9-e4fc59f8c8e2)

-### AWS Identity and Access Management
+### <br>AWS Identity and Access Management<br/>

-Now that we are done with the Networking part of our AWS set-up, we proceed to move on to Compute and Access Control configuration automation using Terraform.
+Now that we are done with the Networking part of our AWS set-up, we proceed to move on to identity and Access Control configuration automation using Terraform.

 #### IAM and Roles